-Are there provisions governing modification, clarification or correction of an award?
+2 Are there provisions governing modification, clarification or correction of an award?

 Once the award has been rendered, the arbitral tribunal becomes functus officio.
 Therefore, in general, it may not alter or rescind its award.
-However, Austrian arbitration law expressly allows an arbitral tribunal to provide an explanation of an award or to correct calculation, spelling or printing errors in the award.
+However, Austrian arbitration law expressly allows the arbitral tribunal to provide an explanation of the award or to correct calculation, spelling or printing errors in the award.

 An arbitral tribunal may also render an additional award to decide on requests raised during the arbitration on which it has not decided in the original award.

-A party may request such an explanation, correction or an additional award, and the arbitral tribunal may provide a correction of the award on its own motion within four weeks of the date of the award.
+A party may request such an explanation, correction or an additional award.
+The arbitral tribunal may provide a correction of the award on its own motion within four weeks from the date of the award.

-Notably, in order for a party to request an explanation of an award, there must be a party agreement to that effect which, naturally, includes the arbitration rules agreed by the parties.
+Notably, in order for a party to request an explanation of the award, there must be a party agreement to that effect that, naturally, includes the arbitration rules the parties have agreed upon.

-A request for explanation, correction or for an additional award must be transmitted to the other party, who must be given an adequate opportunity to be heard.
-A tribunal would have four weeks to decide on a request to explain or correct an award and eight weeks for a request to render an additional award.
+The request for explanation, correction or for an additional award must be transmitted to the other party who must be given an adequate opportunity to be heard.
+The tribunal would have four weeks to decide on a request to explain or correct the award and eight weeks for a request to render an additional award.

-An explanation and a correction constitute parts of the original award and do not have any effect on the running of the time limit for challenging the award and may not be set aside in independent proceedings.
-However, an additional award represents a new, separate award.
-Therefore, it may be set aside in separate proceedings and the time limit for challenging it starts running upon receipt of the award by the party seeking to have it set aside.
+An explanation and a correction constitute parts of the original award and do not have any impact on the running of the time period for challenging the award and may not be set aside in independent proceedings.
+An additional award, however, represents a new, separate award.
+Therefore, it may be set aside in separate proceedings and the time period for challenging it starts running upon receipt of the additional award by the party seeking to have it set aside.